University of Edinburgh, September 22 - December 1, 2022

 Week's Finds, where I explained math and physics.

-In the fall of 2022 I gave ten talks based on these columns.
-I
+In the fall of 2022 I gave ten talks based on these columns, and I

-Here you can find lecture notes and videos.
+Here you can find videos of these talks, and some lecture notes.

 Young diagrams and classical groups